-The foundations of our business are built around our core values: We - Earn Trust, Grow & Learn, Achieve Together, Drive Innovation & Change, Communicate Honestly.
+The foundations of our group are built around our core values: Be one team, Own it, Communicate honestly and Learn, grow & innovate.

 These values represent the core of our business philosophy encouraging our employees to act ethically and with integrity when dealing with colleagues and third parties with whom we do business.